How Long Should a Root Cause Analysis Take?

 Many people complain about the time it takes for a good root cause analysis.
 But most excessive delays have nothing to do with the root cause analysis process that is chosen.
 Excessive delays are usually political, due to uncooperative participants, or regulatory red tape.

-Don’t try to save time on an investigation by picking the fastest root causes analysis tool (for example … Spin-a-Cause™), rather pick an advanced root cause analysis system (TapRooT®) that will get you superior results in a reasonable amount of time and effort.
+Don’t try to save time on an investigation by picking the fastest root causes analysis tool (for example … Spin-a-Cause™), rather pick an advanced root cause analysis system (TapRooT® RCA) that will get you superior results in a reasonable amount of time and effort.

 One more idea…